-Shallow 6.0-magnitude earthquake rattles southeast Australia
+Shallow 5.8-magnitude earthquake rattles southeast Australia

 “I have been in earthquakes overseas before and it seemed to go on longer than I have experienced before,” Holcombe told the ABC.
 “The other thing that surprised me was how noisy it was.
 It was a real rumbling like a big truck going past.”

-He knew of no serious damage near the quake epicenter, although some residents reported problems with telecommunications.
+He said he knew of no serious damage near the quake epicenter, although some residents reported problems with telecommunications.

-No tsunami threat was issued to the Australian mainland, islands or territories, the country's Bureau of Meteorology said in a statement.
+No tsunami threat has been issued to the Australian mainland, islands or territories, the country’s Bureau of Meteorology said in a statement.

 The quake presented a potential disruption for anti-lockdown protests expected in Melbourne on Wednesday, which would be the third day of unrest that has reached increasing levels of violence and police response.